 - Intranet Zones will need to be adjusted to prevent redirect loops in IE. IE places proxy servers automatically in the Intranet Zone.
-As our proxy servers aren't on your intranet, this causes problems that prevent IE from properly loading web resources and results in a looping behavior.
+Since our proxy servers aren't on your intranet, this causes problems that prevent IE from properly loading web resources and results in a looping behavior.

-Step 1: Create Registry Key for SmartPAC
+Step 1: Create Registry Key for SmartPAC with the following details